TSOR666/OT-diffusion-toolkit/SBDS/README.md

-# SBDS — Score-Based Schrödinger Bridge Diffusion (Research Toolkit)
+# SBDS - Score-Based Schrödinger Bridge Solver

-SBDS is a research toolkit focused on Schrödinger bridges and kernel approximations.
+SBDS is a solver focused on Schrödinger bridges and kernel approximations.
 It augments probability-flow integration with bridge transport and provides multiple computational tiers (full kernels, random Fourier features, Nystrom sketches, FFT transport) and adaptive noise schedules.
 Use it to explore algorithms and ablations around SB transport and kernel design.

+SBDS is not a full-stack diffusion framework; it consumes pretrained score networks and surfaces solver-level transport tiers, schedules, and diagnostics for research explorations.

 ---